hazae41/dstorage/README.md

 #### ping

-Perform a unidirectional ping to ensure the target is available for a `connect` or `connect2`
+Perform a ping to ensure the target is available for a `connect` or `connect2`

-Only used for page-to-page connection as page-to-service-worker can use `serviceWorker.ready` heuristic
+Only used for page targets as for service-worker targets we can use `serviceWorker.ready` heuristic

 ```tsx
 {